Emmanuel Appiah (entrepreneur)

-Emmanuel Appiah born (21 August 1987) is a Ghanaian entrepreneur and Chief Executive Officer of Aireceive LLC, a technology company in Ghana.
+Emmanuel Appiah is a Ghanaian technology entrepreneur and 'acting' Chief Executive Officer of Aireceive LLC, a technology company in Ghana.
 He is known to have developed an app to improve sanitation in Ghana and communicate without the use of internet.

 Education

-He is a graduate of University of Mines and Technology where he studied Mechanical Engineering.
-He also holds a certificate in GSM networking and Architecture from Central Professional Institute, The Loom, Ghana.
+He is a graduate of University of Mines and Technology where he studied Mechanical Engineering and Majored in selected and specific Computer Science Courses.